Missouri River Mid-July Fly Fishing Forecast

-July 6th and all is well.
-We have made it through the busiest month of the year, June,a nd have emerged on the other side with the hop of continued summer hatches and sunshine.
+Approaching the middle of the month and all is well.
+We have made it through the busiest month of the year, June, and have emerged on the other side with the hope of continued summer hatches and sunshine.

-And sunshine we will have this week ahead.
-Looks like very hot daytime temperatures tipping the mercury over the 100F mark.
-Real hot.
-I’m sure were will have early start times at the shop and the guided clients will set the alarm to not only beat the heat but be in position for the Trico spinner fall.
+I’m sure we will have early start times at the shop and the guided clients will set the alarm to not only beat the heat but be in position for the Trico spinner fall.

 Here is the Missouri River July Fly Fishing Forecast.

 Lots of sunscreen and sun hats and sun gloves and SPF sun shirts too.
-If you need any of that kind of sun protection we have a full line of BUFF products, SIMMS sun products, and sunscreen from SunBum and more!
+If you need any of that kind of sun protection we have a full line of BUFF products, Skwala , NRS, Orvis, Howler Bros., and SIMMS sun products, and sunscreen from SunBum and more!
 Lip protection is important too alone with lots of water.

 I find that many guests are afraid to pee.
 Yep pee.
 So they don’t drink nearly enough water during the day.
 Many fishing guides drink in the neighborhood of one gallon.
 Yes, honest, true.
-IF you do not drink the water, hydrate yourself, you can expect less than perfect performance.
+If you do not drink the water, hydrate yourself, you can expect less than perfect performance.
 Less than 16 oz. of water is not enough.
 Nope.
 So get after the water consumption and perform better.
 It’s OK to drink lots of water.
 Lots.
+Enough to keep you active and productive after the lunch session.

 Missouri River July Bugs and Hatches